trademark-class-list

 Class 12 – Vehicles

-Examples: Cars, bicycles, and boat engines.
+Examples: Cars, bicycles and boat engines.

 Class 13 – Firearms and Explosives

-Class 13 consists of firearms, ammunition, explosives, and pyrotechnics.
+This class consists of firearms, ammunition, explosives, and pyrotechnics.

 Example: Rifles, fireworks.

-Class 14 – Precious Metals and Jewelry
+Class 14 – Precious Metals and Jewellery

-Class 14 includes products made from precious metals, watches, and jewellery.
+This class includes products made from precious metals, watches, and jewellery.

 Examples: Gold bars, diamond rings, and watches.